 Unless you're a high society heir or heiress throwing a bash at a New York hotel, White Tie is probably too strict for your wedding or birthday party.

-Semi-Formal Dress Code: Black Tie
+Semi-Formal Dress Code For Men: Black Tie

 Don't let the diminutive phrasing fool you – semi-formal attire is still the strictest dress code most of us will wear in our lives.

 Like formal wear, semi-formal attire changes based on time of day.

 In the evening, it is the familiar Black Tie (Tuxedo) ensemble while in the daytime, the “Stroller” (a relaxed alternative to morning dress) is appropriate.